Jaid-Khan/Practice-/README.md

 # Practice-
-This is my testing repository
+This is my testing repository.